lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 1. When prompted...

-    `Enter passphrase`
+    ```
+    Enter passphrase
+    ```

-    Press Enter.
+    Press `Enter`.
 We won't need a passphrase unless our PinePhone needs to be super-secure.

-This creates an SSH Key Pair in the "`.ssh`" folder in our Home Directory...
+This creates an SSH Key Pair in the `.ssh` folder in our Home Directory...

 - `pinephone_rsa` contains the Private Key.
 Never give the Private Key to others!